kaidez/javascript-prototype-screencast/scripts/02-script.md

 And I'll do that by copying everything here...except for lotID...and changing all the "this" keywords to...Blueprint-dot-prototype.

 And, onto the functions...so the first function will set individual options for each home.
-So I'll create a function called setOptions and place it directly onto the prototype...and that code will look like this.
+So I'll create a function called setHomeOptions and place it directly onto the prototype...and that code will look like this.

 And for starters, I'm gonna pass a parameter called "pool", which will define whether or not the house has a pool.
 And that means I have to type this.pool-equals-pool inside the function.